kristijanburnik/wpt-testgen/README.md

 // ...
 ```

-The "/\*" key matches each value in the root node "/" of the specification json.
+The "/tests/\*" key matches each value in the path starting from the root node
+"/" of the specification json.
-The "\*" part of the key is a for-each substitution (i.e. for each value in an
+The "\*" part of the key is a for-each substitution (i.e. for each value in the
-array).
+"tests" array).

 The keyword ```matches``` is used to specify valid values which can live in the
 JSON node.